What is compliance in asset management?

 Asset management aims to increase the return on each investment and make companies more competitive.
 Compliance is “conforming” to a certain plan, regulation, legislation, or standard (namely OSHA or ISO standards).
 Therefore, compliance in asset management refers to meeting the standards stipulated for the industry or sector concerned.

-How important is compliance?
+How important is compliance in asset management?

 Let’s stop thinking in abstract terms, since compliance goes far beyond the ISO rules we always hear about.